UQ-PAC/aslp-lifter-cpp/README.md

 - **lift-time** refers to the execution of the C++ lifter itself.
 Since the opcode is given as an argument to the lifter functions, the opcode and anything derived from it is known at lift-time.
 - **run-time** refers to the interpretation of the semantics (e.g. the LLVM IR).
 During run-time, values of registers and memory are available.
 Alternative interpretations might emit run-time code for other intermediate representations or even emulate the instruction in software.

+This distinction is visible in the [`Traits`](subprojects/aslp-lifter/include/aslp/interface.hpp) template argument as rt and non-rt types, and it also appears in `llvm_interface` as "gen" and non-gen methods.
+You can also notice this split in the types of parameters and return types in llvm_interface.

 ### explicit instantiation

+Since the lifter template is quite large, it takes a substantial amount of time to compile.
+Fortunately, we can parallelise

 ## generating